Motorcycle True Love

 But who said true love was practical?
 I was in love, and someday the ZRX would be mine, and that was all there was to it.

 By the time the 2001 SUPERSHOW rolled around, I was working for Bar Hodgson, the show producer.
 One of the highlights of that first SUPERSHOW I worked was getting to meet one of my all time racing heroes, Eddie Lawson.
 It was very satisfying to have a chance to thank him for all the great racing.
 He also took the time to autograph quite a few ZRX's.

-That's my hero, signing my all-time-favorite dream bike. . . and that's the image I added to Bar's website in Feb. of 2001.
+Eddie Lawson, my hero, signing my all-time-favorite dream bike. . . and I found myself adding that image to Bar's website in Feb. of 2001.
 Turns out that particular ZRX is owned by a friend of a friend of mine, but I didn't know that at the time, and that's getting ahead of the story too.

 True Love and Destiny aren't always prompt or timely.

 Through the summers of 2000 and 2001 I rode my 500 Vulcan on the track (exciting but very flexy) and went to the FAST School (most fun I've ever had on two wheels, I did laps in my head for days after).
 Late in the summer of 2001 I was looking at some track-day photos with a FAST School chum Rosemarie.
 (Also one of my racing heroes, she and her sister Christine were my favorite side-car team).
 Rosemarie had been to a trackday I had missed, and as she was showing me the photos I spotted a ZRX in the background of one of them.
 'ZRX, my dream bike – I want one of them!'
 I blurted out.
 Turns out Steve was considering selling his ZRX to fund his racing ventures.